radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 This will set a password on your notebook server so that other people won't have access to your files and notebooks.
 The notebook server will prompt you for your password when you initially connect to it.

+> **Note:** The password tho access your jupyter notebook and the password for your cluster login ***are two different passwords.*** It will probably reduce confusion, though, if you make them the same, at least for now.

 ### Set default configuration behavior
 There are a couple arguments that we always want to start the jupyter